Living with rheumatoid arthritis can feel like an unending battle.

 #3 — Cat’s Claw

-Another anti-inflammatory, cat’s claw is another supplement you should consider for help with your RA symptoms.
+Another anti-inflammatory, cat’s claw is another supplement you should consider to help with your RA symptoms.
 You see, cat’s claw works on the same target as those biologic drugs prescribed for RA like Humira and Enbrel do (known as the tumor necrosis factor).

-In fact, one study showed that in people with RA the supplement reduced joint swelling and pain by more than 50 percent compared to placebo.
+In fact, one study showed that in people with RA the supplement reduced joint swelling and pain by more than 50 percent compared to a placebo.

 Just be sure to pick a brand of cat’s claw without any tetra-cyclic oxindole (TCO) alkaloids.

-#4 — Fish Oil
+#4 — Krill Oil

 #5 — Iron